 Bachelor’s Degree in Emergency Management

-If you are interested in a position in the Planning cadre, please send resume to email@example.com, and include "Planning" in the subject line.
+If you are interested in a position in the Planning cadre, please visit FEMA Reservist to apply.

 The Public Assistance (PA) cadre provides assistance for debris removal, emergency protective measures, and the repair, replacement, or restoration of disaster-damaged, publicly owned facilities and facilities.
 They also encourage protection of these damaged facilities from future events by providing for hazard mitigation measures during the recovery process.